patricktrainer/patricktrainer.github.io/content/posts/What-is-the-front-controller-design-pattern.md

 ---
     title: What-is-the-front-controller-design-pattern
     date: 2021-01-01
     draft: true
     tags: []
 ---

-            # What-is-the-front-controller-design-pattern

-Created: June 17, 2020 4:45 PM
+# What-is-the-front-controller-design-patternCreated: June 17, 2020 4:45 PM
 URL: https://www.educative.io/edpresso/what-is-the-front-controller-design-pattern
 The **front controller [design pattern](https://www.educative.io/edpresso/design-patterns-in-java)** is used to refine the structure of an application which:
+1.
-1.The **front controller** receives a request from the client, authenticates it, and forwards the request to the *dispatcher*.## UML diagram
+The **front controller** receives a request from the client, authenticates it, and forwards the request to the *dispatcher*.
+## UML diagram
 [What%20is%20the%20front%20controller%20design%20pattern%20d9380051288b472a831d4d2b541efd19/6238711576526848](What%20is%20the%20front%20controller%20design%20pattern%20d9380051288b472a831d4d2b541efd19/6238711576526848)
 ```
 #include